Consumption Forecasting: What It Is & How to Do It

 Pricing and Compliance: Accurate forecasting prevents billing discrepancies, ensuring customers are charged fairly according to their usage tier, and avoiding compliance issues.
 Here’s an example for a cloud storage provider: They monitor customer data usage against their subscription tier, automatically notifying customers as they approach their limit.
 This approach prevents overage charges, promotes fair billing, and offers the opportunity to upgrade, enhancing transparency and trust with clients.

-Challenges with Forecasting Consumption
+Key Challenges in Forecasting Consumption

 Consumption Forecasting with revVana and Salesforce